-A draft Research Plan for this review was available for public comment from April 19, 2018, to May 15, 2018.
+A draft Research Plan for this review was posted for public comment on the USPSTF Website from April 19, 2018, to May 15, 2018.
 In response to comments, the USPSTF revised the scope of the review to exclude studies solely enrolling HIV positive participants (studies including a mix of participants whose HIV infection status was negative, positive or unknown were included in the review).
 In addition, the USPSTF expanded the list of STIs to include the hepatitis C virus and Zika virus.
 The USPSTF made other minor changes to clarify the scope and intention of the review.
 Some commenters requested changes outside of the scope of the USPSTF, such as political and social policy approaches to STI prevention, including community-level interventions; the USPSTF made no changes in response to these comments.
+A final research plan was posted on the USPSTF's Web site on August 23, 2018.